mdorrestein/PIPS3.1.R.1/README.md

 A cheating function:

+To use the function, the following R packages need to be installed: ggplot2 and titanic.

 This function allows you to cheat on the exercises of PIPS week 3.
-The function contains the answers for the first four exercises.
+It contains the answers for the first four exercises.

 # Usage
 Try out my_shopping_list